• Skip to main content

 ☕ How to Make Masala Chai

-There's a couple of ways to make a quick masala chai now - with masala chai tea bags, loose tea leaf blends, readymade ground chai spice blends, masala chai concentrates.
+There's a couple of ways to make a quick masala chai now - with masala chai tea bags, loose tea leaf blends, readymade ground chai spice blends, chai concentrates.
 But you lose a bit of control, flavor, and creaminess that way.
 The last way is using whole spices.

 Most families make Masala Chai with whole spices.
 It has the best flavor, so this is the method we'll go over.